Central Commission for Discipline Inspection: Before the People's Republic

 The idea of a control system was inspired by Vladimir Lenin in The State and Revolution.
-Lenin argued that every communist vanguard party, at all levels, needed a system to supervise party-official elections, dismissals and performance.
-His writings led to the establishment of the Soviet Central Control Commission; the control system and the party structure were imported to China.
-The importance of discipline and supervision was emphasised since the CCP's founding.
+Lenin argued that every communist vanguard party, at all levels, needed a system to supervise party-official elections, dismissals, and performance.
+His writings led to the establishment of the Soviet Central Control Commission.
+The control system and the party structure were imported by China.
+The importance of discipline and supervision was emphasized since the CCP's founding.
 The 2nd National Congress amended the party constitution, devoting a chapter to party discipline.
-However, no institution was established to safeguard party norms or supervise cadre behaviour.
+However, no institution was established to safeguard party norms or supervise cadre behavior.
 Until the establishment of the Central Control Commission (CCC) at the 5th National Congress in 1927, local party committees were responsible for supervising members.

-The 5th National Congress again amended the party constitution, adding a chapter on control commissions and their aims but devoting little attention to their operations.
+The 5th National Congress again amended the party constitution, adding a chapter on control commissions and their aims, but devoting little attention to their operations.
 Partly because of this, the control commissions actively participated in several party rectification campaigns during the late 1920s and early 1930s.
-At that time the commissions tended to participate in political struggles, most notably the purges of Zhang Guotao and Wang Ming.
+At that time, the commissions tended to participate in political struggles, most notably the purges of Zhang Guotao and Wang Ming.

-The control system was reorganised as the Central Review Committee (1928–1933), the Central Party Affairs Committee (1933–1945) and the Central Control Commission (1945–1949).
+The control system was reorganized as the Central Review Committee (1928–1933), the Central Party Affairs Committee (1933–1945), and the Central Control Commission (1945–1949).
 Despite these changes, the duties and responsibilities of the control bodies remained vague until the amendments to the party constitution at the 7th National Congress in 1945.
 Although it may be argued that the 1945 amendments did little to clarify the role of a control body, the party leadership expanded on the theoretical reasons for its existence.
-It was argued in the party constitution that the control system "was born to serve the needs of a Leninist party for its ideological and organisational consolidation.
-Such a role was reinforced in the Party's frequent campaigns against its real or perceived enemies in and out of the party organisation."
+It was argued in the party constitution that the control system "was born to serve the needs of a Leninist party for its ideological and organizational consolidation.
+Such a role was reinforced in the Party's frequent campaigns against its real or perceived enemies in and out of the party organization."

 In 1949, the Central Committee established the Central Commission for Discipline Inspection (CCDI).
 It differed from its predecessors in several respects.
-It was responsible to the Politburo and its local organisations were responsible for their corresponding party committees, despite the committees' authority to restrict their behaviour.
-In reality, the CCDI was established to check all party organisations except the central leadership.
+It was responsible to the Politburo, and its local organizations were responsible for their corresponding party committees, despite the committees' authority to restrict their behavior.
+In reality, the CCDI was established to check all party organizations except the central leadership.